elegant-scipy/elegant-scipy/markdown/ch4.markdown

-Fourier transform of a signal of all ones, an input that has no variation and therefore only has the slowest, constant Fourier component (also known as the "DC" or Direct Current component—just electronics jargon for "mean of the signal"), appearing as the first
+Fourier transform of a signal of all ones, an input that has no variation and therefore only has the slowest, constant Fourier component (also known as the "DC" or Direct Current component—just electronics jargon for "mean of the signal"), we see this DC component appearing as the first entry:
-entry:

 ```python
 from scipy import fftpack